 - People can get tired of waiting and abandon your website – this is a very serious issue

 - Google considers website and webpage loading time as an important factor in their search algorithm.
-So the faster your website loads, the higher chance you will rank higher in search results (we introduce a simple tool that can actually help you load your website faster – sign up here).
+So the faster your website loads, the higher chance you will rank higher in search results

 Wix gives you more design and features flexibility when it comes to their elements.
-But this is a double-edge sword as if you do too much of it, as it may slow down your website loading speed, increase the number of people abandoning your website, and potentially rank lower in Google search results.
+But this is a double-edged sword as if you do too much of it, as it may slow down your website loading speed, increase the number of people abandoning your website, and potentially rank lower in Google search results.

 On the other hand, I believe that Weebly pride itself in keeping things simple and minimalistic.
 Fewer bells and whistles can be a good thing.